Battle of Slankamen: Battle

 The clash between the two forces took place on the west side of the Danube, opposite the outlet of the Tisa.
 Both armies deployed near Zemun, but the superior Ottoman army did not attack for two days, the Ottomans lacked the vital Tartar component of their army, which was still travelling south.
 By withdrawing slowly to a fortified position near Slankamen Ludwig Wilhelm tried to provoke the attack.
 The Ottomans followed and surrounded the Imperial Army.
 By 19 August, heat, disease and desertion had reduced both armies to 33,000 and 50,000 able men.
 On that day the Ottoman cavalry finally attacked.

 These were unorganized charges, however; although huge, the Ottoman forces were poorly armed and no match for the firepower of Ludwig Wilhelm's German-Austrian infantry and field guns.
 Additionally, the Ottomans' supply system was incapable of waging a long war on the empty expanses of the Pannonian plain.

 Initially, the Ottomans were at an advantage, as they advanced and burned 800 supply wagons of the Imperial Army.
 Ludwig Wilhelm, in a desperate situation, broke out of his position, besieged by the Ottomans, and turned their flanks with his cavalry, inflicting fearful carnage.
 After a hard battle, the 33,000-man Imperial Army was victorious over the larger Ottoman force.
 The death of Grand Vizier Köprülü Fazıl Mustafa Pasha during mid-battle caused the Ottoman morale to drop and the army to disperse and retreat.

 Aftermath

-The Battle of Slankamen was the last battle in the War that could have brought the war back in Ottomans' favour.
+The Battle of Slankamen was the last battle in the war that could have brought it back in Ottomans' favour.
 The Austrians took Transylvania but were not able to press their advantage as they had gotten involved with France in the war of the Grand Alliance.
-The Ottoman defeat eventually lead to the treaty of Karlowitz in 1699.
+The Ottoman defeat eventually lead to the Treaty of Karlowitz in 1699.
 For his victories against the Turks Ludwig Wilhelm of Baden earned the nickname Türkenlouis ("Turkish Louis").